Alexandra College Preschool is a two-year programme for 3- and 4-year-old girls.

 Exploring and Thinking

 Each theme connects with most, if not all, of the subjects in the Primary School Curriculum.
-Through the themes, Aistear focuses on developing children’s dispositions and skills, nurturing attitudes and values, and building knowledge and understanding of their world.
+Aistear focuses on developing children’s dispositions and skills, nurturing attitudes and values, and building knowledge and understanding of their world through these themes.